eZmaxinc/eZmax-SDK-go/docs/EzsigntemplatepackageListElement.md

 ### NewEzsigntemplatepackageListElement

-`func NewEzsigntemplatepackageListElement(pkiEzsigntemplatepackageID int32, fkiDepartmentID OneOfintegerobject, fkiTeamID OneOfintegerobject, fkiEzsignfoldertypeID OneOfintegerobject, fkiLanguageID int32, eEzsigntemplatepackageType FieldEEzsigntemplatepackageType, sEzsigntemplatepackageDescription string, bEzsigntemplatepackageIsactive bool, iEzsigntemplatepackagemembership int32, ) *EzsigntemplatepackageListElement`
+`func NewEzsigntemplatepackageListElement(pkiEzsigntemplatepackageID int32, fkiDepartmentID NullableInt32, fkiTeamID NullableInt32, fkiEzsignfoldertypeID NullableInt32, fkiLanguageID int32, eEzsigntemplatepackageType FieldEEzsigntemplatepackageType, sEzsigntemplatepackageDescription string, bEzsigntemplatepackageIsactive bool, iEzsigntemplatepackagemembership int32, ) *EzsigntemplatepackageListElement`

 NewEzsigntemplatepackageListElement instantiates a new EzsigntemplatepackageListElement object This constructor will assign default values to properties that have it defined,